rjwittams/druid_table/README.md

 * Custom cell and header rendering
 * Columnns can be static or data derived
 * Selections (single cell + row & column) with keyboard control
 * Sorting (multi column, asc/desc) - up front specified right now.
-Interactive soon.
+Interactive by double clicking in column headers (CTRL for multi select).
 * Trait based design for customisation (and possible monomorphisation benefits) :
     * Data sources:
         * Currently im::Vector is supported out of the box.